yuanyue-liu-group/EDI/README.md

 A software package for first-principles calculations of electron-defect scattering matrix and related properties: spectral function, self energy (energy shift & lifetime), electrical conductivity, carrier mobility etc.

-Currently EDI supports the calculation of point defects.
-We are implementing the methods for extended defects (e.g. surfaces, grain boundaries).
+Currently EDI supports the calculation of the transport properties under the scattering of point defects.
+We are implementing the methods for extended defects (e.g. surfaces, grain boundaries), as well as other properties.

-For point defects, EDI uses the supercell approach to extract defect perturbation potentials, Wannier interpolation to obtain matrix elements on arbitrarily fine k-grids, and the Boltzmann transport equation (BTE) to compute defect-limited carrier mobility in both 2D and 3D materials.
+For point defects, EDI uses the supercell approach to extract defect perturbation potentials, Wannier interpolation to obtain matrix elements on arbitrarily fine k-grids, and the Boltzmann transport equation (BTE) to compute defect-limited carrier mobility.

 ## Features of EDI version 2.0